Skip to content ↓

 • Merit-based aid

-Financial aid that is awarded based on a student’s academic, athletic or artistic merit, or some other criteria, and does not depend on financial need.
+Financial aid that is offered based on a student’s academic, athletic or artistic merit, or some other criteria, and does not depend on financial need.

 • Military scholarships